When I walked around Karasuma area, I felt like eating something.

 But this shop use Staub for serving soup.
 So, there’s no worry about that.
 I could enjoy warm soup until last.

 The giblet was good, too.
 After finished eating noodles, the staff added soup into my staub.
 Of course, I drunk it up.
+It was delicious until last.

 It became my best tsukemen !
 I’ll visit there next time, too.